purplesusan/cadence-client/docs/activities.md

 }

 ```
-An optional @ActivityMethod annotation can be used to specify activity options like timeouts or a task list.
+An optional `@ActivityMethod` annotation can be used to specify activity options like timeouts or a task list.
 Required options
 that are not specified through the annotation must be specified at run time.

 ## Activity Implementation

 Activity implementation is an implementation of an activity interface.
-A single instance of the activities implementation
+A single instance of the activity's implementation
 is shared across multiple simultaneous activity invocations.
 Therefore, the activity implementation code must be *thread safe*.

 The values passed to activities through invocation parameters or returned through a result value are recorded in the execution history.